Updates and advice for all students during the current outbreak of coronavirus COVID-19.

 We are still here to help you!
-You will have access to all our eBooks and online journals and databases - 96% percent of the library’s journal holdings are online.
-In addition, we also have access to over 1.5 million eBook holdings.
+You will have access to all our ebooks and online journals and databases - 96% of the library’s journal holdings are online.
+In addition, we also have access to over 1.5 million ebook holdings.

 I have items out on loan.
 What do I do?
 I want to return my items, how do I do this?

-While our libraries are closed you do not need to return your loan items and we have waived all fines incurred in March.
-Fines will not be incurred while libraries are closed.
+While our libraries are closed you do not need to return your loan items and you will not receive a fine.
+We have waived all fines incurred in March.

 - I am waiting for my BONUS+ or Interlibrary Loan to arrive.
 Will I still be able to get it?

-I want a physical book but the libraries are closed.
+I want a physical item but the libraries are closed.
 How do I get a copy?